-4. A satisfactory rating from the Academic Affairs Committee must be obtained through meeting all academic and professional standards.
+4. A satisfactory rating from the Academic Curriculum Committee must be obtained through meeting all academic and professional standards.

-5. Students must comply with the policies of Pace University and the Pleasantville Physician Assistant Program.
+5. Students must comply with the policies of Pace University and the Physician Assistant Program - Pleasantville.

-6. Students must comply with the Standards of Professional Conduct for the Physician Assistant Student set forth in the program’s PA Student Handbook as well as University policies described in the Pace University Graduate Student Handbook.
+6. Students must comply with the Standards of Professional Conduct for the Physician Assistant Student set forth in the Program’s student handbook as well as University policies described in the Pace University Graduate Student Handbook.

-1. Follow all policies (rules) and regulations published by the Physician Assistant Studies Program Pace University-Pleasantville;
+1. Follow all policies (rules) and regulations published by the Physician Assistant Studies Program – Pleasantville.

-2. Fulfill all requirements set forth in the PA Student Handbook regarding Progression;
+2. Fulfill all requirements set forth in the Student Handbook regarding Progression.

-5. Satisfactory completion of Program Competency exams (summative evaluations), either written, practical or a combination of both;
+5. Satisfactory completion of Program Competency exams (summative assessments including cognitive and skills assessments).

 7. Undergo and submit documentation of a complete physical examination and labs to establish a health database prior to the start of the didactic and clinical years.